Montreal Screwjob: Reactions

 At the next night's Raw in Ottawa, Michaels appeared carrying the WWF title belt and performed a segment where he boasted to the audience about how he had beaten Hart with his trademark move in his own country.
-McMahon gave a television interview to commentator Jim Ross, explaining his version of events and making the now-infamous statement "Vince McMahon didn't screw Bret Hart.
+McMahon gave a television interview to Ross, explaining his version of events and making the now-infamous statement, "Vince McMahon didn't screw Bret Hart.
 I truly believe that Bret Hart... screwed Bret Hart."
 Michaels continued his mocking of Hart in the coming weeks, performing a skit badgering a dwarf dressed up as Hart.
 As McMahon expected, WCW did address Hart and the aftermath of the screwjob on Nitro from the Mid-South Coliseum in Memphis that same night.
-Mike Tenay and Tony Schiavone strongly criticized McMahon and Michaels for their actions.
-The show started with Bischoff referring to Hart's impending arrival in WCW and his punching McMahon in the face.
-He then used his on-air persona as the mouthpiece for the New World Order (nWo) to claim (kayfabe) that Hart was to join the nWo as soon as he could be signed to WCW.
-Hollywood Hogan, Kevin Nash, Scott Hall, and the rest of the nWo members stood with Canadian flags and sang the Canadian national anthem.
+Mike Tenay and Tony Schiavone strongly criticized McMahon and Michaels for their actions, and Bischoff made references to Hart's impending arrival at WCW and his punching McMahon in the face.
+Bischoff then used his on-air persona as the mouthpiece for the New World Order (nWo) to claim (kayfabe) that Hart was to join the nWo as soon as he could be signed to WCW.
+Nash, Hall, Hollywood Hogan, and the rest of the nWo members stood with Canadian flags and sang the Canadian national anthem.

-WCW invoked the Screwjob again at Starrcade 1997, as Hart prevented Hogan from leaving with the WCW World Heavyweight Championship.
-He claimed that the referee Nick Patrick gave a fast count and that he would not allow Sting to be screwed, although Patrick seemingly did not give a fast count.
+WCW invoked the screwjob again at Starrcade 1997, as Hart prevented Hogan from leaving with the WCW World Heavyweight Championship.
+He claimed that the referee Nick Patrick gave a fast count and that he would not allow Sting to be screwed, although Patrick seemingly did not.
 The result was what critics called an anti-climax as most had expected Sting to win cleanly on skill alone.
-At Starrcade 1999, the finish of the match between Goldberg and Hart was for guest referee Roddy Piper to "ring the bell" once Hart placed Goldberg in the Sharpshooter despite Goldberg not submitting.
+At Starrcade 1999, the finish of the match between Hart and Bill Goldberg was for guest referee Roddy Piper to "ring the bell" once Hart placed Goldberg in the Sharpshooter despite Goldberg not submitting.